-As well as MySQL for PCF, other PCF services offer on-demand service plans.
+As well as MySQL for PCF, other Pivotal Cloud Foundry services offer on-demand service plans.
 These plans let developers provision service instances when they want.

 These contrast with the older pre-provisioned service plans, which require operators to provision the service instances during installation and configuration through the service tile UI.